apache/pekko-management/docs/src/main/paradox/discovery/aws.md

-* Because ECS service discovery is only able to discover IP addresses (not ports too) you'll need to set `pekko.management.cluster.bootstrap.contact-point.fallback-port = 8558`, where 8558 is whatever port you choose to bind akka-management to.
+* Because ECS service discovery is only able to discover IP addresses (not ports too) you'll need to set `pekko.management.cluster.bootstrap.contact-point.fallback-port = 8558`, where 8558 is whatever port you choose to bind pekko-management to.

 * You can set additional filters to only discover nodes with specific tag values in your application.conf file, in the `pekko.discovery.aws-api-ecs-async.tags` key.